birchill/good-bundle/README.md

 # Good bundle action

-Gathers bundle statistics and stores in an S3 bucket or compares them to a base revision.
+Gathers bundle size statistics and compares them to the base changeset, storing the result in an S3 bucket for later analysis / visualization.

 Statistics gathered for each configured asset:

 - Bundle size (uncompressed)
 - Bundle size (brotli compressed)

+Note that results are only stored for pushes to a branch, not for pull requests.

 ## Setup